Amsterdam: City government

 Unlike most other Dutch municipalities, Amsterdam is subdivided into seven boroughs, called stadsdelen or 'districts', and the urban area of Weesp.
 This system was gradually implemented in the 1980s to improve local governance.
 The boroughs are responsible for many activities that had previously been run by the central city.
-In 2010, the number of Amsterdam boroughs reached fifteen.
+Before the 2010 reform, the number of Amsterdam boroughs had reached fifteen.
 Fourteen of those had their own district council (deelraad), elected by a popular vote.
 The fifteenth, Westpoort, covers the harbour of Amsterdam and has very few residents.
 Therefore, it was governed by the central municipal council.

 Under the borough system, municipal decisions are made at the borough level, except for those affairs on the whole city such as major infrastructure projects, which are the jurisdiction of the central municipal authorities.
 In 2010, the borough system was restructured, in which many smaller boroughs merged into larger boroughs.
 In 2014, under a reform of the Dutch Municipalities Act, the Amsterdam boroughs lost much of their autonomous status, as their district councils were abolished.

 The municipal council of Amsterdam voted to maintain the borough system by replacing the district councils with smaller, but still directly elected district committees (bestuurscommissies).
 Under a municipal ordinance, the new district committees were granted responsibilities through the delegation of regulatory and executive powers by the central municipal council.